davidsilvasmith/bitcoinbulls.net/_posts/2015-10-13-how-to-buy-bitcoin-the-complete-step-by-step-tutorial.md

 ### How to do it

-Instead of walking you through the steps I'm going to do one better and show you the steps in this 3-minute video.
+Instead of walking you through the steps I'm going to do one better and show you the steps in this 4 minute video.

 Be prepared to follow along and if you find this article useful, I'd appreciate you using this referral link: [Coinbase] when you make your first purchase.